indralukmana/turbin3_Q3_indralukmana_capstone/docs/architecture.md

 │   │   └── Xargo.toml              # (if needed for custom target)
 │   │
 ├── tests/
-│   ├── unit/                       # Unit tests using litesvm and vitest │   │   ├── initialize.test.ts      # Tests for the initialize instruction
+│   ├── unit/                       # Unit tests using vitest with solana-kite │   │   ├── initialize.test.ts      # Tests for the initialize instruction
 │   │   ├── check-in.test.ts        # Tests for the check-in instruction
 │   │   └── withdraw.test.ts        # Tests for the withdraw instruction
-│   ├── integration/                # Integration tests using litesvm and vitest │   │   └── vault.test.ts           # Integration tests for vault program logic (time travel, check-in windows)
+│   ├── integration/                # Integration tests using vitest with solana-kite │   │   └── vault.test.ts           # Integration tests for vault program logic
-│   └── e2e/                        # End-to-end tests using solana-web3 and vitest
+│   └── helpers.ts                  # Common test helper functions using solana-kite
+│
+├── dist/                          # Generated Codama clients
-│       └── vault.test.ts           # E2E tests for vault program logic
+│   ├── srs_vault/                 # Generated client for srs_vault program
-│   └── helpers.ts                  # Common test helper functions
+│   └── nft_minter/                # Generated client for nft_minter program
 │
 ├── client/                         # (Optional) Simple scripts/CLI to interact with programs for MVP demo │   └── ...